 To ensure adoption of the principles, it is advisable to involve stakeholders in the process of defining the principles.
 This can be achieved by organizing workshops in which stakeholders can participate.
 By actively involving stakeholders in the process, the principles become more of a collaborative effort rather than something that feels imposed.

-Within the context of the framework there is one architecture deliverable that needs to be created.
+Within the context of the framework there is one architecture artifact that can be created.